Lalisa (single album): Singles

 "Lalisa" was released as the lead single alongside the release of the single album and received a music video on September 10, 2021.
-The music video recorded 73.6 million views on YouTube in 24 hours, becoming the most-viewed music video in the first 24 hours on the platform by a solo artist, breaking a record held by Taylor Swift's "Me!" featuring Brendon Urie.
+The music video recorded 73.6 million views on YouTube in 24 hours, becoming the most-viewed music video in the first 24 hours on the platform by a solo artist, breaking a record held by Ariana Grande's "thank u, next".
 The song debuted at number two on the Billboard Global 200 and Global Excl.
 U.S., marking Lisa's first solo entry and top-ten song on the charts.
 In the United States, "Lalisa" debuted at number 84 on the Billboard Hot 100.

 The B-side track "Money" received a dance performance video on September 24, 2021.
 Following the song's rising success globally and in the United States, the song was sent as a single to US contemporary hit radio on November 9, 2021.
 "Money" peaked at number ten on the Billboard Global 200 and number seven on the Global Excl.
 U.S., becoming Lisa's second top-ten song on the charts.
 In the United States, the song peaked at number 90 on the Billboard Hot 100 as well.